-An export meat licence grants the holder permission to export specific types of meat overseas for a 12 month period.
+A meat export licence grants the holder permission to export specific types of meat overseas for a 12 month period.

-Exporters of edible meat, offal (including casings) and or meat products of cattle, sheep or goat are required to hold an export meat licence.
+Exporters of edible meat, offal (including casings) and or meat products of cattle, sheep or goat are required to hold a meat export licence.

-An export meat licence is only required for the meat of species of cattle, sheep or goat.For information on exporting poultry or game meat you will need to contact by email Audit Services.
+A meat export licence is only required for the meat of species of cattle, sheep or goat.For information on exporting poultry or game meat you will need to contact by email Audit Services.

-The Export Control Act 2020 requires that a person or company or partnership exporting meat or meat products must be licenced to export meat.
+The Export Control Act 2020 requires that a person or company or partnership exporting meat or meat products derived from a bovine, ovine or caprine animal must be licensed to export meat.

-When you have completed the application, send along with a copy of your AUS-MEAT accreditation and the payment form (if required) to Export Meat Licensing or mail to:Export Meat Licencing
+When you have completed the application, send this with a copy of your AUS-MEAT accreditation and the payment form (if required) to Export Meat Licensing or mail to:Export Meat Licensing

 Meat Exports Branch